alegottu/gawk-trees/README.md

 4. Refer to the table of examples below to use the extension in your awk code; on the left is what you would see in awk code without the extension, on the right a replacement the extension offers using htrees.
 The extension functions behave exactly as standard awk arrays would unless otherwise noted

+Note: if you encounter the error `version mismatch with gawk!` upon running, it's likely because you have a version of the gawk API on your machine that's incompatible with the one used to compile this extension.
+If you don't want to install a different version of the API, you can try building the extension with a different version of the API instead using the following:
+1. `cd gawk` then `git branch -r` to see possible versions
+2. checkout the branch closest to your gawk API version (check with `gawk --version`)
+3. `cd ..` then `make` or `make debug` again

 | Standark AWK code | Using the "htrees" extension  | Extra Notes |
 |-------------------|-------------------------------|-------------|